Sikander105/Project-Supply-Chain/readme.md

 * `POST /api/auth/register` — create a new user account
 * `POST /api/auth/login` — authenticate and receive access token

+### Using the API Docs

+To interact with protected endpoints in the API docs, authorization is required.

+1. Click **Authorize** in the docs UI
+2. Enter the same email and password used in the frontend app
+3. Submit to authenticate and enable access to secured routes

 ### Core Resources

 Each resource supports standard CRUD operations.